Pardon My Sarong

-Pardon My Sarong is a 1942 comedy film starring Abbott and Costello.
+Pardon My Sarong is a 1942 American comedy film directed by Erle C. Kenton and starring Abbott and Costello.
+The cast also featured Virginia Bruce, Robert Paige and Lionel Atwill.
+It was produced and distributed by Universal Pictures as part of a long-running series featuring the comic duo.

 Plot

 Tommy Layton, a wealthy bachelor, rents a city bus to take him from Chicago to Los Angeles to participate in a yacht race to Hawai’i.
 The bus drivers, Algy and Wellington, are pursued by a detective hired by the bus company.
 They escape capture by driving the bus off a fishing pier.
 Layton, who is now on his yacht, rescues them and hires them to be his crew for the race.
 A competitor of his in the race, Joan Marshall has fired his original crew without his knowledge.
 He enacts revenge by kidnapping her and taking her along on the race.

 While on course to Hawai’i, they encounter a typhoon and land on an uncharted island, which is also the home of Dr. Varnoff, a mysterious archaeologist.
 The island natives mistake Wellington as a legendary hero and inform him that he must marry Princess Luana.
 Meanwhile, Varnoff plans to make a volcano appear to erupt in order to trick the tribe into offering him their invaluable sacred jewel.
 The natives send Wellington (and the jewel) to the volcano to defeat the evil spirit of the volcano.
 Varnoff chases him to the volcano, where they are defeated by Wellington and Algy.